Vyral/david-brough-recruiting/_posts/2021-01-27-3-lead-generation-tips-to-fill-your-day.md

 enclosure_time:
 use_youtube_image: false
 youtube_alternate_image: /uploads/3-tips-yt.jpg
-youtube_code: kiC-kbzlSdE
+youtube_code: e2ltZuvXU8s
 ---

 {% include youtube.html %}

 If you run out of lead generation activities for the day but still feel productive, here are three things you can do to stay productive and keep building your business:

 **1\.
-Send a CMA to people you know who aren’t selling their home.** This will provide people in your CMA with valuable information and confirm you as a trusted resource.
+Send a CMA to people you know who aren’t selling their homes.** This will provide people in your CMA with valuable information and confirm you as a trusted resource.

 **2\.
 Reach out to a buyer client from last year.** See how they’re doing\!
 If they’ve had issues with their home recently, see if you can connect them with a good service provider.&nbsp;